 local cheese delicatessen

 “In my selections you’ll find local cheeses that have been with me since the start.
-My mum makes all my chutneys which are delicous, and I’ve been talking to a local charcuterie supplier from Tenterden.
+My mum makes all my chutneys which are delicious, and I’ve been talking to a local charcuterie supplier from Tenterden.
 I hope to be using their foods in my boxes.
-When people are able to be more sociable, it will be great to supply cheese trays and tables for weddings and parties.
+My plan is building the business from boxes to cheese trays and tables for wedddings and parties.
 But what I’d really love it to have my own little shop, a real cheese delicatessen.
 It’s the sort of thing that’s possible in Folkestone because people seem really willing to support small local businesses here.
 There’s a lot of knowledgeable people who enjoy food, and we can add good cheese to that list of what’s on offer.

 “Christmas 2020 was again a great success.
 From those profits I was able to buy my van which I kind of had to have – it looks like a chunk of cheese!
 I’m really happy delivering cheese to the local area, and know that however long it takes for us to ‘get back to normal’ there will always be a treat to be had in having a box of cheese delivered to your door.